Anatid/XML-Documentation-for-the-KSP-API/README.md

 2. Place Assembly-CSharp.xml and UnityEngine.xml in the same place as the Assembly-CSharp.dll and UnityEngine.dll that you link to when building your KSP plugin (the KSP_Data/Managed folder).
 3. Restart Visual Studio.

 Now when you use the Object Browser to examine the contents of Assembly-CSharp.dll you will find helpful comments for some classes.
 These comments will also show up through IntelliSense when writing code.
-The classes that have at least some documentation are the ones listed above.

 Probably you can use Assembly-CSharp.xml in MonoDevelop too but I don't use MonoDevelop so I don't know.